This tender and fluffy keto chocolate cake is made with almond flour and frosted with a rich chocolate frosting.

 Notes

 - Occasionally, baking soda can cause a reaction in baked goods, resulting in an ammonia smell.
-If you're concerned about it happening, use 2 teaspoons of fresh, gluten-free baking powder instead of baking soda.
+If you're concerned about it happening, use 2 teaspoons of fresh baking powder (gluten-free if needed) instead of baking soda.

 - The nutrition info includes frosting.
 Nutrition info for an unfrosted slice: Calories 206, Fat 19g, Saturated Fat 8g, Sodium 166mg, Carbohydrate 5g, Fiber 3g, Sugars 1g, Protein 6g.